 Games in the house

 Engage your dog’s brain with interactive games.
-Many of these don’t involve leaving the house and so you can give your dog mental puzzles to solve without tiring his body.
-These can be as simple as hiding treats inside an old toilet roll for him to shake out to more advanced search and sniff games.
+Many of these don’t involve leaving the house and so you can give your dog mental puzzles to solve without tiring their body.
+These can be as simple as hiding treats inside an old toilet roll for them to shake out or even shred, to more advanced search and sniff games.

 Interactive toys